samsquire/ideas4/README.md

 Could I generate sequences of instructions as graph traversals that become generalised algorithms that fetch data?

-We know where the data is in the data structure.
+We know where the target data is in the data structure.

-There is a sequence of steps and iteration to get the query to fetch the data.
+There is a sequence of steps and iteration to get the query to fetch the data we want.

 For a tree we know which nodes we have to traverse in order to get to the data, so we can generate code that knows how to fetch children recursively and do a binary search on an array.